Skip to content

 The commonly used terminology of binary trees is shown in Figure 7-2.

-• The height of a binary tree: The number of edges passed from the root node to the farthest leaf node.
+• The height of a binary tree: The number of edges from the root node to the farthest leaf node.

-• The depth of a node: The number of edges passed from the root node to the node.
+• The depth of a node: The number of edges from the root node to the node.

 • The height of a node: The number of edges from the farthest leaf node to the node.